pncoelho/Learning-Notes/CloudGuru/aws_essentials.md

   - Designed for objects that are not accessed frequently but must be immediately available when accessed;
   - S3 standard Infrequen Access;
   - Less expensive than the standard storage class;
+  - But they do have a retrieval fee for acessing objects;
 - **One Zone-Infrequent Access**
   - Designed for non-critical, reproducible objects;
+  - Single Availability Zone;
 - **Glacier**
   - Designed for long-term archival storage;
+  - Useful for backup and compliance;
   - May take several hours for objects stored in Glacier to be retrieved;
   - Low-cost S3 storage class;
 - **Glacier Deep Archive**
   - Designed for long-term archival storage;
   - Cheapest S3 storage class;

+The change to Glacier may take one to two days to take effect

+#### S3 Object Lifecycle

+An object lifecycles is a set of rules that automate the migration of an object's to a different storage class, or its deletion, based on specified time intervals.

+The lifecycle's functionality is located on the bucket level.
+However, it can be applied to:

+- The entire bucket;
+- One specific folder;
+- One specific object;

+#### S3 Permissions

+S3 permissions grant granular control over who can view, access, and use specific buckets and objects.

+They can be defined on the bucket and object level:

+- **Bucket**
+  - **List** - who can see the bucket name;
+  - **Upload/Delete**
+  - **Permissions**
+- **Object**
+  - **Open/Download**
+  - **View**
+  - **Edit**

+Bucket level permissions are generally used for "internal" access control.

+Objects can be shared via link.

+#### S3 Versioning

+Keeps track of and stores all versions of an object so that you can access and use an older version.

+Versioning rules:

+- It's either ON or OFF;
+- Once it is turned ON, versioning **can only be suspended**, meaning it cannot be fully turned OFF;
+- Suspending versioning **only prevents new versions**, while maintaining all previous versions in storage;
+- Versioning can **only be set on the bucket level**, applying to all objects in the bucket;